 Russia’s invasion of Ukraine has triggered the biggest spike in global geopolitical risk since the September 11 terrorist attacks in 2001.
-(Tip: You can use the change region function to switch the index to another country).

 A slower than expected advance into Ukraine, economic and financial sanctions by Western nations, and the increasing isolation of Russia are all taking their toll on the country’s currency.
 The ruble plunged almost 23% on 28 February, the biggest one-day drop since Russia defaulted on its loans back in August 1998.